Uniswap/docs/docs/contracts/uniswapx/guides/createFiller.md

 ## 1. Defining a Filler Execution Strategy

-To execute a discovered order, a filler needs to call one of the `execute` methods ([source](https://github.com/Uniswap/UniswapX/blob/v1.1.0/src/reactors/BaseReactor.sol#L31)) of the Dutch Order Reactor, providing it with the orders to execute.
+To execute a discovered order, a filler needs to call one of the `execute` methods ([source](https://github.com/Uniswap/UniswapX/blob/v1.1.0/src/reactors/BaseReactor.sol#L31)) of an Order Reactor, providing it with the orders to execute.

 The simplest fill strategy is called `Direct Filler`, where the trade is executed directly against tokens held in the fillers address.
 To use this strategy, a filler can simply approve the order's output tokens to the reactor and call `execute` or `executeBatch` from their address. (see [source](https://github.com/Uniswap/UniswapX/blob/v1.1.0/src/reactors/BaseReactor.sol#L35)):